-One may say: “What is costly grace?, how can grace be costly?”
-Of course grace is for free, that is the very meaning of the word.
-Surely, grace can never have a price, because then it would not be grace.
+One may say, “what is costly grace, and how can grace be costly?”
+Of course, grace is for free; that is the very meaning of the word.
+Surely, grace can never have a price because then it would not be grace.

 However, in his book “The Cost of Discipleship” Dietrich Bonhoeffer (a pastor of the Confessing Church) uses the term “costly grace”.
-Bonhoeffer said, there are people wanting to have forgiveness, but don’t want to repent their sins.
-This people believe that God should forgive them, only because they consider the term “God is gracious, Jesus loves you without condition” as a true term.
+Bonhoeffer said that there are people wanting to have forgiveness but don’t want to repent their sins.
+These people believe that God should forgive them only because they consider the term “God is gracious; Jesus loves you without condition” as a true term.
 Forgiveness without repentance is “cheap grace”.
-“Costly grace” means forgiveness in connection with repentance, and the desire to be set free by Jesus.
+“Costly grace” means forgiveness in connection with repentance and the desire to be set free by Jesus.

-Many members of the current churches believe in the “cheap grace”.
+Many members of the current churches are adherents of the “cheap grace”.
 They see no necessity to follow Jesus in connection with forgiveness of their sins.
 All that people will get lost!!!
-The true gospel of our Lord and Saviour Jesus Christ tells us that forgiveness must be connected with discipleship.
+The true gospel of our Lord, Jesus Christ, tells us that forgiveness must be connected with discipleship.

-By the way, it would not be correct to say, we have to pay forgiveness with discipleship.
-Not at all.
-Even in contrary, when someone thinks in this direction, he is in danger to be damned, because he wants to pay a price, he is not able to pay.
-This is the true gospel, that forgiveness is for free.
+By the way, it would not be correct to say we had to pay forgiveness with discipleship; not at all.
+Even on the contrary, when someone thinks in this direction, he is in danger to get damned because he wants to pay a price he is not able to pay.
+This is the true gospel; that forgiveness is for free.

-Now someone may say:; “You are stupid, first you say forgiveness must be connected with discipleship, and now you say forgiveness is for free, how do you mean it?”
-Here is the solution of the problem: In fact God wants to give us two gifts: Forgivess and a New Life.
-Either we take both presents or God will give us nothing.
-Assumed we take both presents, we will not try to pay the forgiveness by our New Life, but the New Life is just a natural thing for us.
-When God has called us, we live a New Life in the power of that call and at the same time we have forgiveness in the power of that call.
+Now, someone may say, “you are stupid: first you say forgiveness must be connected with discipleship, and now you say forgiveness is for free – how do you mean that?”
+Here is the solution of the problem: in fact, God wants to give us two gifts at the same time: forgiveness and a New Life.
+Either we take both presents, or God will give us nothing.
+Assumed, we take both presents, we will not try to pay the forgiveness by our New Life, but the New Life is just a natural thing for us.
+When God has called us, we live a New Life in the power of that call, and at the same time we have forgiveness in the power of that call.

-Someone may say: “I have understood that forgiveness and discipleship are connected, but I have not yet understood the meaning of the term ‘costly grace’.”
-God had to pay a high price for our redemption: The sacrifice of Jesus Christ.
-Christ had to become man, and died for us at the cross of Golgatha.
+Someone may say, “I have understood that forgiveness and discipleship is connected, but I have not yet understood the meaning of the term ‘costly grace’.”
+Explanation: God had to pay a high price for our redemption: the sacrifice of Jesus Christ.
+Christ had to become man and died for us on the cross of Golgatha.
 The Son of God was punished for our sins.
-God had a lot of trouble to make grace possible, thus grace should be precious for us.
+God had a lot of trouble to make grace possible; thus, grace should be precious for us.
 Because our sins brought Jesus to the cross, we cannot remain sinners.
-Jesus shed his precious blood for us, consequently we have to give him our life.
+Jesus shed his precious blood for us; consequently, we have to give him our life.

-Although the New Life is a gift, we receive from above, it can cost us a lot on earth.
+Although the New Life is a gift we receive from above it can cost us a lot on earth.
 That is the second meaning of the term “costly grace”.
 The New Life is a life under the rule of Jesus Christ.
 When we start the Christian life, we must subordinate all areas of our life to Jesus Christ.
-An example: An employee of a bank wants to become a Christian.
-Sometimes a bank tries to sell securities to its customers, having more advantages for the bank than for the customer.
-Of course the bank requires it’s employee not to tell the customer something about the disadvantages of a security and thus the employee is forced to lie.
+An example: an employee of a bank wants to become a Christian; sometimes, a bank trys to sell securities to its customers having more advantages for the bank than for the customer; of course, from its employee the bank requires not to tell the customer something about the disadvantages of a security, and thus the employee is forced to lie.

 DANGER: There are some sects making an idol out of disipleship.
 How do I mean that?
 True discipleship starts with the call of Jesus Christ.
-Everthing depends on the call.
+Everything depends on the call.
 The call is supernatural.
-Only the call makes discipleship possible.
-People, trying to follow Jesus without HIS call, make an idol out of discipleship.
+Only the supernatural power of the call makes discipleship possible.
+People trying to follow Jesus without HIS call make an idol out of discipleship.
 How does Jesus call someone today?
-Today He calls us through his holy Church.
+Today He calls us through his Church who baptizes us “into” Him on behalf of Him.
+God is the invisible Baptist, the real Baptist, and the Church merely celebrates the baptism.
 When Jesus lived on earth, he called with audible voice: “Follow me!”
-Nowadays this call takes place through the preaching of the gospel and the Holy Baptism.
+Nowadays, this call takes place through Holy Baptism.
 The Baptism is a sacramental act, and God acts during Baptism.
-Peter was a believer by just following Jesus, after He had called him.
-We are believers, when we are just obedient after He has baptized us by his Church (Note: God is the invisible baptist; the Church just administrates the baptism.
-The power of baptism comes directly from God, but not from the Church).
+Peter was a believer by just following Jesus after He had called him.
+We are believers when we are just obedient through the power of baptism after He has baptized us through his Church.